OpenJarbas/jarbas_online/README.md

 # jarbas_online
-self hosted microservices for demo purposes and personal usage, might get taken down any time but feel free to usem them while they last
+self hosted microservices for demo purposes and personal usage, might get taken down any time but feel free to use them while they last

 ## OVOS STT Plugins